Program Review - Guidelines for Conducting Five- and Ten-Year Reviews

 - Identifying program strengths and recommendations for improvements

 Program review is conducted using institutional data whenever available and follows curricula approved at the school/college level.
-Refer to the Select Resources to Support Program Review KnowledgeBase (KB) page for information on data resources that can be utilized and incorporated.
-Program faculty and administrators are encouraged to consult with Academic Planning and Institutional Research (APIR), the Graduate School (as appropriate), and other relevant units for information and support in gathering information.
+Refer to the Select Resources to Support Program Review KnowledgeBase (KB) page and/or the sidebars included in the self-study template for information on data resources that can be utilized and incorporated.
+Program faculty and administrators are encouraged to consult with APIR, the Graduate School (as appropriate), and other relevant units for information and support in gathering information.
 Programs with low levels of enrollment or degree/certificate award production must be specifically addressed in the review.
 When the self-study is complete, the program faculty formally endorse the report and submit the self-study to the dean or to the university official who requested that it be prepared.

 (Note: In rare circumstances, program faculty may decide that the program should not be continued either before preparing the self‐study, or in the process of conducting it; in such cases they may submit a request to the dean to discontinue the program.)